 But businesses can find solace in the fact that 90% on Canadians own a smartphone and 62% have utilized it to buy online.
 While 33% used a smartwatch or voice-activated attribute to shop.
 Shoppers comprise 47.5% men and 52.5% women.
 55% of Canadian online shoppers have experienced post-purchase issues.

-80% Canadians confirmed that their shopping habits online has risen steadily while 20% do not agree.
+80% Canadians shopping habits have confirmed that their online presence has risen steadily while 20% do not agree.
 66% Canadians have registered with Amazon or Alibaba as compared to 58% last year, endorsing the fact that the online trend is gaining ground.

 Choice of payment: by credit card (61%) and 21% use PayPal, importance of protecting payment information is paramount.

 Canada’s Ecommerce sales is expected to breach $36 billion US dollars this year and retail eCommerce of physical goods is projected to reach 26.11 billion US dollars.

 This year the total retail eCommerce sales is expected to grow by 10.4% to $69 billion Canadian dollars.
 This includes all products/services ordered online, exclusive of travel and event tickets.